Developer Guide

 Blacklist feature

-The blacklist mechanism is facilitated by Person
+The blacklist mechanism is facilitated by Person.

-is blacklisted or not, stored internally by adding a Blacklist
+It represents if a Person is blacklisted or not, stored internally by adding a Blacklist object to the parameters of Person.

 Blacklist status is displayed externally via the background colour of a contact (black represents blacklisted, non-black represents un-blacklisted).